-“The company was started in 1944 and my father and William Anderson formed a partnership,” said Peter H. Axeman Sr., president.
+“The company was started in 1944 when my father and William Anderson formed a partnership,” said Peter H. Axeman Sr., president.
 “My father worked at a different boiler company before that and had experience.
-It was original started to develop and manufacture the anthratube.”
+It was originally started to develop and manufacture the anthratube.”

 “Basically we sell furnaces, the generic term for them,” said Peter H. Axeman Jr., vice president.
 “We make the boilers that make the hot water heat.”

-At that time, heating was primarily done by coal and wood and the anthratube was used for such purposes.
+At that time, heating was primarily done by coal and wood and the anthratube boiler was used for such purposes as burning coal.

 The business became very successful in a multitude of areas where coal was produced, mostly in the eastern parts of the United States.

-The business even sold boilers to areas in Russia, China, England, Belgium and France, where in the 60s, the coal industry contacted Anderson Sr.’s father to start marketing and developing these boilers in that country.
+The business even sold boilers to areas in Russia, China, England, Belgium and France, where in the ’60s, the coal industry contacted Axeman Sr.’s father to start marketing and developing these boilers in that country.

-Axeman Sr., who started in 1962, said that the business has grown over the years through numerous ups and downs with oil embargos and successful selling but there’s only been minimal changes, only additions to the business.
+Axeman Sr., who started in 1962, said that the business has grown over the years through numerous ups and downs with oil embargos and successful selling, and there have been changes to the business.

 “She does a lot for the company,” Axeman Jr. said.

-They added that the business used to sell through dealers, some in which they knew on a more personal level, but today as they are selling with wholesalers, they do not know nearly as many of the dealers that they used to.
-The communication has changed through time, but there have been more ups and downs with the embargoes according to Axeman Sr.
+They added that the business used to sell through dealers, some of whom the owners knew on a more personal level, but today as they are selling with wholesalers, they do not know nearly as many of the dealers that they used to.
+The communication has changed through time, but there have been more ups and downs with the embargoes, according to Axeman Sr.

-In more recent years, the business started working on niche markets including boilers for paint trucks and smaller yachts, though they are selling the same boiler from the 40s.
+In more recent years, the business started working on niche markets including boilers for paint trucks and smaller yachts, though they are selling the same coal boiler from the ’40s.

-“We have gotten into these little niche markets: Specialty boiler for mobile homes, Specialty boilers for paint trucks, sell three model boilers for yachts and boats,” Axeman Jr. said.
+“We have gotten into these little niche markets: specialty boilers for mobile homes, specialty boilers for paint trucks and three models of boilers for yachts and boats,” Axeman Jr. said.

 He explained that the boilers for the paint trucks are used to ensure that the paint on the asphalt is drying faster.

-He also added that the business has gotten into the waste oil industry to build specific boilers for market waste oil units including car businesses that need to drain fluids from the transmission, brakes and more.
+He also added that the business has gotten into the waste oil industry to build specific boilers for burning waste oil.
+Units are used at car businesses that drain crankcase oil, transmission fluid and more.

 “We got into waste oil,” he said.
-“We have built boilers for three different companies that market waste oil units.
-“They are all the transmission fluids and crank oils, dirty fluids that come out of the cars need to be burned, they burn it, they need fuel oil to burn it.”
+“We have built boilers for three different companies that market waste oil units.”

-After 75 years, the two still develop and refurbish units from the 40s that are going into their second, third or even fourth homes.
+After 75 years, the two still refurbish coal units from the ’40s that are going into their second, third or even fourth homes.

 “They are built like tanks,” Axeman Sr. said.